OpossumPetya/MD5/README.md

 MD5
 ===

-Tool to list MD5 hashes of all files in directory.
+Lists MD5 hashes of all files in specified directory.

+- Current directory is used by default.
+- File name and dize is also displayed by default.
+- /b[are] switch is available to list MD5 hashes only